3urobeat/mp4sizer/README.md

 ## Usage:
 Put all your mp4 files to compress into the `files` folder.
+> Note: Please avoid putting clips into the folder that are already below your target size as they can get bigger after compressing.

 Open the script and input the file size in MB you would like your clips to have.
 To see more options type `help`.
 This will show how you can also change the framerate and resolution of your files for example.